MyrikLD/msi-perkeyrgb/README.md

 msi-perkeyrgb-gui
 ==================

 This progam allows to control the SteelSeries per-key RGB keyboard backlighting on MSI laptops such as the GE63VR.
 It *will not work* on models with region-based backlighting (such as GE62VR and others).
 For those you should use tools like [MSIKLM](https://github.com/Gibtnix/MSIKLM).

 This is an unofficial tool, I am not affiliated to MSI nor SteelSeries in any way.

-This project forked from [msi-perkeyrgb](https://github.com/Askannz/msi-perkeyrgb/)

 Installation
 ----------